About

 Drastic aims to reduce operational and embodied carbon by engaging its collection of five Demonstrator projects, each based in distinct geographic zones with specific drivers that focus on reducing the embodied carbon impacts of construction materials.

-The Demonstrators will focus on increasing the life cycle performance of construction materials from a holistic point of view, addressing the technical, environmental, economic, circular and sufficiency aspects of design, use and re-usability.
+The Demonstrators will focus on improving the life cycle performance of construction materials from a holistic point of view, addressing the technical, environmental, economic, circular and sufficiency aspects of design, use and reusability over multiple life cycles.
 A variety of building typologies will be considered, representing up to 80% of all EU buildings.

 Drastic’s Demonstrators will also look to promote innovative circular economy construction practices to reduce waste and environmental burdens across the entire construction industry, and will seek opportunities to upscale Drastic to a pan-European level.